RensR/blog/content/posts/lower-tx-fees.md

  The dollar savings calculation assumes the current values of $2300 per eth and 150 gwei per gas.
 ```

 We see that changing a transaction amount by less than 0.0001% saves between $0.066 and $0.132 while in the absolute best case a potential $1.391 can be saved by changing 63 non-zero bytes to zero's.
 A basic token transfer transaction costs about 42.000 gas, saving 192 would be **0.46%** while saving 384 would amount to **0.91%** of the **total transaction**, including execution cost.
-The theoretical best case scenario saves almost **9%**!
+The theoretical best-case scenario saves almost **9%**!

 ## To the extreme

-We have seen that addresses also unfluence the transaction price; sending tokens to 0x000000000000000000000000 is cheaper than sending the same amount to any other address.
-If you expect to receive an extreme amount of transfer transactions it might be worth it to generate an address with a lot of zero-bytes.
-The same concept works for smart contracts, although it is more expensive to iterate through adresses as the deployment costs have to be paid for each attempt to get an address with many zero-bytes.
+We have seen that addresses also influence the transaction price; sending tokens to 0x000000000000000000000000 is cheaper than sending the same amount to any other address.
+If you expect to receive an extreme amount of transfer transactions it might be worth it to generate an address with a lot of zero bytes.
+The same concept works for smart contracts, although it is more expensive to iterate through addresses as the deployment costs have to be paid for each attempt to get an address with many zero bytes.

-One step further, we're able to use method names within the solidity smart contract that hash to values with zero-bytes so any transaction using that method will be cheaper.
-Since this this method reduces the gas amount of a transaction it even allows for more transactions to fit in a single block.
+One step further, we're able to use method names within the solidity smart contract that hash to values with zero bytes so any transaction using that method will be cheaper.
+Since this method reduces the gas amount of a transaction it even allows for more transactions to fit in a single block.

 ## In summary

-We have seen that we can realisticly reduce transaction costs by up to 1% by changing the values of e.g. token amounts that we transact with by less than 0.0001%.
-Since numbers are encoded in base 256 and zero-bytes are cheaper than non-zero bytes, using values that, when converted to base 256, result in zero-bytes will reduce transaction costs.
+We have seen that we can realistically reduce transaction costs by up to 1% by changing the values of e.g. token amounts that we transact with by less than 0.0001%.
+Since numbers are encoded in base 256 and zero-bytes are cheaper than non-zero bytes, using values that, when converted to base 256, result in zero bytes will reduce transaction costs.

-Because of this, we are able to save some of the gas cost of transactions if we allow for a slight variation in the number of e.g. tokens to transact with.
+Because of this, we can save some of the gas cost of transactions if we allow for a slight variation in the number of e.g. tokens to transact with.
 The savings scale slightly with the variance that is allowed; allowing a 0.1% token value change will yield a cheaper transaction than a 0.001% value change.

-Since this is also true for referencing addresses, it is cheaper to send tokens to an address with zero-bytes than one without.
+Since this is also true for referencing addresses, it is cheaper to send tokens to an address with zero bytes than one without.
 Deploying a smart contract on an address with zero bytes would reduce the gas cost of any future transaction that references the contract.
 This would be beneficial if your contract handles transactions that e.g. need a token to be approved with the [ERC-20 standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) 'approve' or transfer function.